Devon Ferguson

 Look for models with digital temperature gauges so you can set and monitor your desired cooking temperature accurately and efficiently.

-Also, a large pellet hopper capacity makes it, so you don't have to add pellets continually while cooking.
+Also, a large pellet hopper capacity is essential, so you don't have to add pellets continually while cooking.

 5. Power